-- Monitor learning and teaching in RE and identify strengths and weaknesses in order to raise standards. - To be familiar with the legal requirements for RE in schools, to keep staff informed of these and to ensure that they are being met. - To liase with other schools, members of the community and religious organisations as appropriate. - To assist in implementing units of work and lesson plans. - To maintain close links with local churches and other religious communities. - To resource the RE curriculum.
+- Monitor learning and teaching in RE and identify strengths and weaknesses in order to raise standards. - To be familiar with the legal requirements for RE in schools, to keep staff informed of these and to ensure that they are being met. - To liase with other schools, members of the community and religious organisations as appropriate. - To assist in implementing units of work and lesson plans. - To maintain close links with local churches and other religious communities. - To maintain close links with local churches and other religious communities. - To resource the RE curriculum.